-Table 5.1 shows water usage year to date usage as well as usage for September 2019.
-Less water was used during September compared to previous months in 2019.
-This is due to a reduction in production at the mine, paste fill and milling operations.
-Due to the ongoing and severe drought conditions, Endeavor has commenced a program to source water from other potential sources.
+Table 5.1 shows water usage year to date usage as well as usage for October 2019.
+Water usage has been low during the last months due to a reduction in production at the mine, paste fill and milling operations.